-ARTICLE 14 ADMINISTRATION OF DISCIPLINE
+ADMINISTRATION OF DISCIPLINE

-14.01 When an employee is removed from his/her work to the desk or office of a supervisor or general superintendent or is called to an interview by a member of the staff of the human resources office for the purpose of investigating alleged misconduct which may result in suspension or discharge of such employee, he/she shall be notified that, at such interview, if he/she desires:

-- (a) In the case of an interview by a supervisor or general superintendent, a Windsor or Oakville employee may require the presence of his/her steward, and a Bramalea or Edmonton employee may require the presence of his/her committeeperson, and - (b) In the case of an interview by a member of the staff of the human resources office, a Windsor or Oakville employee may require the presence of his/her committeeperson and a Bramalea or Edmonton employee may require the presence of the chairperson of the local negotiating committee.
+- 14.01 When an employee is removed from their work to the desk or office of a supervisor or general superintendent or is called to an interview by a member of the staff of the human resources office for the purpose of investigating alleged misconduct which may result in suspension or discharge of such employee, he/she shall be notified that, at such interview, if they desires: - (a) In the case of an interview by a supervisor or general superintendent, a Windsor or Oakville employee may require the presence of their steward, and a Bramalea, Casselman, Paris or Edmonton employee may require the presence of their committeeperson, and - (b) In the case of an interview by a member of the staff of the human resources office, a Windsor or Oakville employee may require the presence of their committeeperson and a Bramalea, Casselman, Paris or Edmonton employee may require the presence of the chairperson of the local negotiating committee.

-A steward, committeeperson or chairperson when called to such an interview at the request of the employee concerned shall not have the time spent on these duties charged against the time allowance provided under this agreement for him/her to function as a steward, committeeperson or chairperson as the case may be.
+A steward, committeeperson or chairperson when called to such an interview at the request of the employee concerned shall not have the time spent on these duties charged against the time allowance provided under this agreement for them to function as a steward, committeeperson or chairperson as the case may be.

-- 14.02 If, following such investigation, an employee is suspended or given a warning, he/she will be given written notice of such suspension or warning as soon as possible after the investigation has been completed.
+- 14.02 If, following such investigation, an employee is suspended or given a warning, they will be given written notice of such suspension or warning as soon as possible after the investigation has been completed.
 If the employee was represented at an interview held under the provisions of section 14.01 by a steward, committeeperson or chairperson the company will, on the request of the chairperson concerned, furnish the chairperson with a copy of such notice of suspension or warning. - 14.03 When the company contemplates disciplinary action for failure to meet an established production standard, the employee will be so notified and the steward will be promptly advised that the employee has been notified and the reasons for such notification.

-ARTICLE 15 SENIORITY
+SENIORITY